XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Opening procedureOnline form, identification upload, regulatory questionnaire
+Opening procedureOnline form, document upload, regulatory/trading questionnaire, e-signature

 Opening procedure